 When you carry a gene mutation that supposedly is involved in a serious disease, would you want to know that?
 Most people will impulsively say “yes”.

-Small, icy rooms without heating and English pubs where a lot of alcohol is flowing are ingredients not only for many exciting detective stories, but also for the discovery of the DNA molecule.
+Small, icy rooms without heating and English pubs where the alcohol is flowing are ingredients not only for many detective stories, but also for the discovery of the DNA molecule.

 When an engineer would have to come up with a perfectly working human body, it would probably look quit different from ours.
 We came to be by trial and error.